Pretty Little Liars (Indonesian TV series): Development

 The series was announced on August 27, 2019 along with the ensemble cast.
 The series is produced by Asian streaming service, Viu, in collaboration with Warner Bros International Television Production.

-Although the series had never been renewed officially, it has been confirmed by Viu on Instagram in August 2020 that the second season is on development.
+In August 2020, the second season is confirmed to be on development.
 Anya Geraldine later that year stated the production for the second season will most likely begin in June 2021.

 Casting

 Along with the series' announcement, it wasannounced that Anya Geraldine, Eyka Farhana, Valerie Thomas, and Shindy Huang are set to play the main characters Hanna, Ema, Sabrina, and Aria.
 Yuki Kato also joined in her role as Alissa, the famous it girl and queen bee of the group.

-Eyka Farhana who was initially scheduled to return for season two decided to leave due the COVID-19.
+Eyka Farhana who was initially scheduled to return for season two decided to leave due to COVID-19.
 Caitlin Halderman joined to replace Eyka in the role of Ema.
 In addition, Bio One and Bastian Steel joined the main cast in their respective roles as Kevin and Malik for season two; Khiva Ishak joined in a guest role as a detective.
 Another addition in the cast are Fandy Christian, Farandika, Izabel Jahja, and Karina Suwandi replacing the previous cast members as Ian, Sandy, Vero, and Indah.